 Keetley Group Campsite

-For large groups, the Keetley Group Campsite provides accommodations for up to 50 people.
-It features four RV hookups alongside four tent pads.
+For large groups, the Keetley Group Campsite provides accommodations for up to 50 people, so it is perfect for large family gatherings or sports trips.
+The campground features four RV hookups alongside four tent pads, so you will have a few different options of how you make use of the site.
 A large pavilion with nine picnic tables offers a gathering place, and two restrooms with showers make it easy to keep everyone comfortable.
+The two group campsites are available to reserve online.

 Seasonal activities in Jordanelle State Park

 Spend your days escaping the heat and enjoying the waves on the Jordanelle Reservoir.
-The park welcomes both motorized and sail boating as well as water skiing, tubing, and personal watercraft like kayaks, wave runners, jet skis, and paddleboards.
+The park welcomes both motorized and sailboating as well as water skiing, tubing, kayaking, jet-skiing, and paddleboarding.
 Rent boats, personal watercraft, and equipment at the marina, general store, and pro shop.

 Hiking and Snowshoeing

-Explore the forests and rolling hills that surround the reservoir by using the extensive park trail system.
-If you’re looking for an easy stroll, try the Rock Cliff trailhead.
+Once the temperatures start to drop, it is the perfect time to explore the forests and rolling hills that surround the reservoir by using the extensive park trail system.
+If you’re looking for an easy stroll, try the Rock Cliff Trail.
 You’ll travel along elevated boardwalks through the wetland areas and end with a beautiful view of the Provo River as it enters the reservoir.
-For the more avid hiker, check out the 15.5 mile Perimeter Trail that circles the park.
-In the winter months, snow shoe through the trail systems as well.
+For the more avid hiker, check out the 15.5-mile Perimeter Trail that circles the park.
+One there is considerable snowfall in the park, you can also bust your snowshoes for even more exploring.